Recruiting Postdoc for NSF Funded Project

 We are strongly encouraging applicants from under-represented groups in STEM (including first-generation students) to apply.
 Interested individuals should contact Jon Puritz directly (jpuritz 'at' uri.edu) before July 24, 2023.
 Please include a CV, brief description of your previous and current research along with future goals, and the names and contact information for three references.

 A PhD (by position start date) with experience in population genomics, marine evolutionary ecology, experimental evolution, or a related field.

 Experience working with marine invertebrates, especially relevant experience in laboratory spawning and larviculture.
-Preferred start date is between September 2021 and January 2022.
+Preferred start date is between between July 31, 2023 and August 31, 2023.